-When we visited Salt Lake City for the first time a few years ago, someone suggested we not visit the Great Salt Lake and I didn’t listen to them.
-I had read about the Great Salt Lake since I was a child, both my girls learned about it in school, and it’s a national treasure so why wouldn’t I stop there?
+When we visited Salt Lake City for the first time a few years ago, someone advised us not to visit the Great Salt Lake, but I ignored them.
+I had read about the Great Salt Lake since I was a child, both my girls learned about it in school, and it’s a national treasure, so why wouldn’t I stop there?

-Not everything means something to everybody which is why when people ask me what not to see when they visit areas, I don’t tell them.
-What I might like, you might hate and vice versa.
+Because not everything means something to everybody, which is why when people ask me what not to see when they visit areas, I don’t tell them.
+What I might like, you might dislike, and vice versa.

 Case in point- Santa Monica Pier.